bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

    * There must *not* be any *tab* character in the file.
    * *Consecutive space characters* will be processed as '`0.0`' or an empty string, as necessary.
    * Both, first and second rows must *not* begin with an *empty* column header and/or row label (i.e., they must not start with a whitespace character), since they will be misinterpreted as null data (i.e., '`0.0`').
-	 However, you can force a header/label detection with the '`-r`' and/or '`-c`' options (see section *2 "BioNMF-GPU arguments"* for details).
+	 However, you can force a header/label detection with the '`-r`' and/or '`-c`' options (see section *2 "NMF-mGPU arguments"* for details).

 <!-- ==================== -->

 ### 3.2.
 Binary files

-In addition to ASCII-text files, *bioNMF-GPU* also accepts a data matrix stored in a binary format.
+In addition to ASCII-text files, *NMF-mGPU* also accepts a data matrix stored in a binary format.
 Such binary files, can be read and/or written in two sub-formats: *"native"* and *non-"native"*.

    * ***"Native"* mode** refers to *raw* I/O. That is, data are stored/loaded with the precision specified at compilation time: '`float`' if the `Makefile` parameter "`SINGLE`" was set to '`1`', or '`double`' otherwise.
 Matrix dimensions are stored/loaded in a similar way (i.e., '`unsigned int`', if "`UNSIGNED`" was set to '`1`'; '[`signed`] `int`', otherwise).
 This mode is faster because *no* error checking is performed.
 Therefore, it should *not* be used to read untrusted input files.
      **Important note:** In *output* files, this mode also *skips* all data transformation steps (e.g., *matrix transposing*).
 In particular, matrix **H** (which is computed in transposed mode due to performance reasons) will *not* be "restored" before writing the output file.
-     Finally, please see section *4 "Compiling bioNMF-GPU"*, in the *Installation guide*, for a list of available `Makefile` parameters.
+     Finally, please see section *4 "Compiling NMF-mGPU"*, in the *Installation guide*, for a list of available `Makefile` parameters.

    * In **non-*"native"* mode**, data are *always* stored/loaded using *double* precision (and *unsigned* integers for matrix dimensions), regardless the options specified at compilation.
 This is the recommended mode for input or final output data, since every datum is checked for invalid format.